-The recommended AA size is generally greater for types of wetlands that tend to have broad level planes than for wetlands fringing steep terrain.
-The size-frequency distribution of Wetlands for each wetland type (a Level 1 analysis) was also considered when the recommendations for AA size ranges were being developed.
+The preferred AA size is generally greater for types of wetlands that tend to have broad, level planes than for wetlands fringing steep terrain.
+The size-frequency distribution of wetlands for each wetland type (a Level 1 analysis) was also considered when the recommendations for AA sizes were being developed.

 Examples of features that should be used to delineate an AA, and other features that should not be used, are listed in Tables 3.5 and 3.6 below.
-The recommended standard maximum AA sizes for each wetland type are presented below in Table 3.7.
+The preferred and minimum AA sizes for each wetland type are presented below in Table 3.7.

 To the degree possible, the delineation of an AA should first be based on the hydro-geomorphic considerations presented in Tables 3.5 and 3.6.
-But if these considerations are not applicable, or if the resulting AA is more than about 25% larger than the recommended maximum size AA presented in Table 3.7, then the AA delineation should rely only on the size guidelines.
-The basic steps in delineation are summarized in Table 3.8.
+But, if these considerations are not applicable, or if the resulting AA is more than about 25% larger than the preferred size presented in Table 3.7, then the AA delineation should rely only on the size guidelines.
+The number of AAs per wetland will depend on the purpose of the assessment, as outlined in Table 3.8.

-Flow-Through Wetlands Non Flow-Though Wetlands Riverine, Estuarine and Slope Wetlands Lacustrine, Wet Meadows, Depressional, and Playa Wetlands Vernal Pools and Vernal Pool Systems diversion ditches end-of-pipe large discharges grade control or water height control structures major changes in riverine entrenchment, confinement, degradation, aggradation, slope, or bed form major channel confluences water falls open water areas more than 50 m wide on average or broader than the wetland transitions between wetland types foreshores, backshores and uplands at least 5 m wide weirs, culverts, dams, levees, and other flow control structures above-grade roads and fills berms and levees jetties and wave deflectors major point sources or outflows of water open water areas more than 50 m wide on average or broader than the wetland foreshores, backshores and uplands at least 5 m wide weirs and other flow control structures above-grade roads and fills major point sources of water inflows or outflows weirs, berms, levees and other flow control structures
+Flow-Through Wetlands Non Flow-Though Wetlands Riverine, Estuarine and Slope Wetlands Lacustrine, Wet Meadows, Depressional, and Playa Wetlands Vernal Pools and Vernal Pool Systems diversion ditches end-of-pipe large discharges grade control or water height control structures major changes in riverine entrenchment, confinement, degradation, aggradation, slope, or bed form major channel confluences water falls open water areas more than 30 m wide on average or broader than the wetland transitions between wetland types foreshores, backshores and uplands at least 5 m wide weirs, culverts, dams, levees, and other flow control structures above-grade roads and fills berms and levees jetties and wave deflectors major point sources or outflows of water open water areas more than 30 m wide on average or broader than the wetland foreshores, backshores and uplands at least 5 m wide weirs and other flow control structures above-grade roads and fills major point sources of water inflows or outflows weirs, berms, levees and other flow control structures

-Table 3.5: Examples of features that should be used to delineate AA boundaries.
+Table 3.5: Examples of features that should be used to delineate AA boundaries. --